-All students are required to read the file on Exam policies under Start Here tab in Course Content.
+All students are required to read the file on Exam Policies and Exam taking Tips in Bb under Start Here tab in Bb.

 Students are required to have a reliable computer and stable online connection for taking assessments.
 Computer malfunctioning cannot be an excuse for not taking an exam or not submitting it correctly.